 We support the deliberate, intentional way adults learn language through what we call our “Communicative Language Teaching Approach”.
 This approach is somewhat related to the interaction-heavy Natural Language Learning Approach we use with younger students, but with an emphasis on the target language and real-world applications to add relatable meaning to enhance and motivate learning.

 This approach builds off the interactive way we teach our younger students language, but instead of building off cultural elements of the language, lessons are geared towards real-life situations and the needs of our adult students.
-We understand that many adults that come to our language school in El Paso for instruction are doing so for specific reasons, and whether they’re studying a new language for business, to live abroad, or any other purpose, we gear our instruction toward helping them communicate in setting(s) they find most meaningful.
+We understand that many adults that come to our online language school for instruction are doing so for specific reasons, and whether they’re studying a new language for business, to live abroad, or any other purpose, we gear our instruction toward helping them communicate in setting(s) they find most meaningful.
 On any given day, our adult students might role play interviews in their chosen language, do group work or play games, or hold discussion and conversation on high-interest topics in their chosen language.
 Through these kinds of activities, our adult students are presented and taught their chosen language in the contexts in which they most expect or desire to use it.

 We teach our adult students to view each aspect of the language, from grammar and conversation to listening and reading, as necessary support to get a full understanding of their chosen language and support their fellow students in class.
 We introduce new words and phrases slowly through discussions and interactive exercises to develop our students’ vocabulary and communication skills in their chosen language.
 We supplant this learning with language activities outside the classroom to ensure our students are confident in using their chosen language in context.

 According to the Linguistic Society Of America, young children acquire language easily and naturally, without much effort, and even without formal teaching, in some cases.
 Language acquisition happens automatically for young children as they are exposed to it.